Git-BritHub/Regex-My-Email/gist-eregex.md

 | (?<=y)x | `Lookbehind Assertion` matches `x` only if `x` is preceded by `y`. | `/(?<=Jack)Sprat/` matches 'Sprat' only if it is preceded by 'Jack'. `/(?<=Jack|Tom)Sprat/` matches 'Sprat' only if it is preceded by 'Jack' or 'Tom'.
 However, neither 'Jack' nor 'Tom' is part of the match results. |
 | (?<!y>)x | `Negative Lookbehind Assertion` | `/(?<!-)\d+/` matches a number only if it is not preceded by a minus sign. `/(?<!-)\d+/.exec('3')` matches "3". `/(?<!-)\d+/.exec('-3')` match is not found because the number is preceded by the minus sign. |

 ## Author
 This tutorial was created by [Brittany Brimley](https://github.com/Git-BritHub).
-As a software developer, I am always 'nerdy happy' when I come across a nice and straightforward tutorial or cheat-sheet for quick references.
+As a software developer, I am always 'nerdy happy' when I come across a nice and straightforward tutorial or cheatsheet for quick references.
 Whether you are new to software development or a more experienced developer looking for a quick reference tool, my hope is that this tutorial will provide that 'nerdy joy' and give you more time to focus on other aspects of your project.
 Please don't hesitate to reach out through GitHub if you have any questions or suggestions that could help further improve this tutorial.